bretsw/bretsw-website-build/content/post/cv.md

 ## Peer-Reviewed Journal Articles

+Greenhow, C. M., Gleason, B., & **Staudt Willet**, K. B. (in press).
+Social scholarship revisited: Changing scholarly practices in the age of social media. *British Journal of Educational Technology.*

 Greenhalgh, S. P., **Staudt Willet**, K. B., & Koehler, M. J. (in revision).
 Religious practices in online spaces: Practices, identities, and networks in Twitter #ldsconf.

-Greenhow, C. M., Gleason, B., & **Staudt Willet**, K. B. (in revision).
-Social scholarship revisited: Changing scholarly practices in the age of social media.

 **Staudt Willet**, K. B. (in revision).
 Revisiting how and why educators use Twitter: Uses and gratifications in #Edchat.